-Since its launch on 9th May 2006 until 1st August 2019, the ASI UK Responsible Equity fund returned growth of 118.40%.
-Over the recent 1, 3, & 5 years it has consistently been one of the top performing funds in the IA UK All Companies sector.
+Since its launch on 9th May 2006 until 1st January 2021, the ASI UK Responsible Equity fund returned growth of 142.88% and over the recent 1, 3, & 5 years it has consistently been one of the top-performing funds in the IA UK All Companies sector.

 ASI European Smaller Companies Fund